birddograbbit/DecisionTree/docs/integration_guide.md

 # Transformer Integration Guide

 This guide explains how to work with the transformer modules inside the DecisionTree project.
+It reflects progress made during **Phase 2** of the integration plan.

 1. **Install dependencies**
    ```bash